JavisOkeyWalker/Ubuntu/okey-walker.2.md

 Flag 8: from airmanjoe's home run `cd lost`, once in that directory you run the command `find * -size 503c` to search for a file that is 503 bytes.
 That command will show the path to the file that is 503 bytes. when running `cat file9` the flag "honest$cap" is found.

+Flag 9 & 10: changing directories to the "alike" directory, then running the `diff` command on 2 files to find the difference you will eventually find `diff echo-heeler bravo-corgi` returns no difference, meaning they are aliike.
+Flags: echo-heeler bravo-corgi

+Flag 11: